coffeeCoder69/MITworkshops/README.md

 2)The folder will have 3 items:
 a) publicity image of the workshop
-b) text file containing the publicity text
+b) text file containing the publicity text (description.txt)
-c) text file containing links to recordings of the workshop
+c) text file containing links to recordings of the workshop (recordings.txt)